Feature Driven Development

 - Development manager – handles a team of developers and coordinates with the chief architect and chief programmer,

 - Class owners – the individual designers and coders who work on the assigned sub-tasks,

 - Domain experts – the experts of the feature’s domain like user or client.

 Q: What is the use of the FDD method?

-A: FDD is an agile framework that is suitable for long-term projects where it is required to consistently remove and replace certain features in a product.
+A: FDD is an agile framework suitable for long-term projects where it is required to remove and replace certain features in a product consistently.
 FDD enhances product management.
-It is user-centric and is oriented towards achieving product excellence.
+It is user-centric and driven towards achieving product excellence.